wso2/docs-ei/en/micro-integrator/docs/setup/databases/setting-up-IBM-DB2.md

 Follow the steps given below to set up the required IBM databases for your Micro Integrator.

+!!!
+Tip
+	WSO2 Micro Integrator requires databases for the following optional scenarios:

+	-	<a href='../../../../setup/deployment/deploying_wso2_ei/#cluster-coordination'>cluster coordination</a>
+	-	<a href='../../../../setup/user_stores/setting_up_a_userstore'>using an RDBMS user store</a>
+	-	<a href='../../../../setup/deployment/deployment_checklist/#monitoring-transaction-counts'>monitoring transaction counts</a>.

 ## Prerequisites

 Download the latest version of [DB2 Express-C](http://www-01.ibm.com/software/data/db2/express/download.html) and install it on your computer.